ThelsK/crushabot/readme.md

 	* In the Google Spreadsheet, click on "Share".
 Click on "Add people and groups" and paste the email.
 	* Set the rights to "Editor", and disable "Notify people".
 Click on "Share".

-* Configure the Settings:
-	* See Configuration further down this readme for details on how to properly configure your document.

 ### Set ENV parameters and install the Bot.

-###### Note: This application is created and tested running Ubuntu-20.04 on WSL2.
+###### Note: This application is created and tested for Ubuntu-20.04 on WSL2.
 As such, all instructions are written with Linux in mind.
 Windows and Mac users may need to substitute certain commands with commands that are applicable to their own OS.
 It is also assumed that Node.js and NPM are already installed.

 * Set the Discord Token ENV parameter:
 	* When you created the Discord App and Bot, you stored a token.
 You need that now.